RJurchenko/JS_born/First class/README.md

 ## How are symbols stored?
 Symbols are stored in bits & bytes.
 The bit is the most basic unit of information in computing and digital communications.
 The name is a portmanteau of binary digit.[1]
 The bit represents a logical state with one of two possible values.
 These values are most commonly represented as either "1" or "0", but other representations such as true/false, yes/no, +/−, or on/off are also commonly used.
 The byte is a unit of digital information that most commonly consists of **eight bits**.
+**ASCII** abbreviated from American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
+ASCII codes represent text in computers, telecommunications equipment, and other devices.
+Most modern character-encoding schemes are based on ASCII, although they support many additional characters.
+The Internet Assigned Numbers Authority (IANA) prefers the name US-ASCII for this character encoding
 ![ASCII table](https://www.ecowin.org/aulas/resources/tables/asciitable.jpg)
 0